 - 44. The Reviewing Committee has wide discretion.
-The criteria on which the length of deferral is normally based include: - the value of the object; - the likelihood of a fundraising attempt being launched; - the proximity of the beginning of the deferral period to a new financial year; - the proximity of the beginning of the deferral period to the summer and other holiday periods; - whether the requested three months' notice of an intention to sell an object that has been conditionally exempted from capital taxation has been given to the Arts Council; and - whether the owner is willing for the object to be displayed publicly (in appropriate conditions) to assist any fundraising appeal that might arise as a result of a deferral period.
+The criteria on which the length of deferral is normally based include: - the value of the object; - the likelihood of a fundraising attempt being launched; - the proximity of the beginning of the deferral period to a new financial year; - the proximity of the beginning of the deferral period to the summer and other holiday periods; and whether the requested three months' notice of an intention to sell an object that has been conditionally exempted from capital taxation has been given to the Arts Council.